 All subsequent forward-looking statements attributable to us or persons acting on our behalf are expressly qualified in their entirety by these cautionary statements.
-Our actual results will likely differ, and may differ materially, from anticipated results.
-Financial estimates are subject to change and are not intended to be relied upon as predictions of future operating results.
 All forward-looking statements included in this report are made as of the date hereof and are based on information available to us as of such date.
 We assume no obligation to update any forward-looking statement.
 If we do update or correct one or more forward-looking statements, investors and others should not conclude that we will make additional updates or corrections.